KowabungaOfficial/Linux-Proton-Game-Fixes/README.md

 Example: lunch_module="default_mp.xex"

+> [!IMPORTANT]
+> Number 1 Has To Be Done Everytime The Kernel Is Updated

 ---------------------------------------------------------------
 ### Xenia Manager (Xenia Canary) [Graphics Device Lost Fix] Gears Of War 2, 3, Judgement, & More